jordandalt/StormSurge/README.md

 # StormSurge
 Parses a collection of data files to calculate the relationship between known historic storm surges and precipitation measurements at nearby weather stations.
+NOTE: if the script does not find any of the .dly files specified by the input files, it will automatically download the updated files from NOAA's FTP repository.
+Please re-run the script if this is the case.

 Required inputs:
 - CSV file with surge IDs, locations (lat/long), and dates
 - CSV file with surge IDs, locations (optional), and weather station IDs

+Optional input:
-- .dly files of related weather stations
+- .dly files of related weather stations in 'data' directory

 Outputs:
 - CSV file of cleaned surge date ranges